 Openly communicating sexual needs to your partner can help you come closer together and achieve greater sexual enjoyment.
 Self-reflection and candid communication is essential to maintain a satisfying sex life.
 Although it can be difficult to talk about sexuality, for the overall emotional and physical well-being, it is worth addressing.

 If you have concerns regarding your sex life or are looking for ways to improve it, talking with your partner is a good first step.

 Open Communication with your Partner

 Talking about your sexual life can help you increase your confidence and comfort levels.
 Candid dialogues with your partner about your sexual experiences and expectations can bring you closer and encourage sexual fulfillment.

 If you are nervous, then say so.
 Speaking up about your concerns might help start the discussion.
 If you feel awkward about sharing what you want, tell your partner.
 Ask for reassurance that your partner is open to the discussion.

-Talk about issues with your partner that could be interfering with sex, and come up with ways as to how you can resolve them.
+Talk about issues with your partner.
+They could be interfering with sex, and come up with ways.
 Find out what you and your partner feel about romance.
 Do you feel it is missing?
 Seek ways to reignite it and find out how romance can lay the ground for sexual intimacy.